Law

 Why Merton?

-Besides being a picturesque college with impressive quads and beautiful gardens, a major thing that drew me to Merton was the fantastic accommodation provision.
+Besides being a picturesque college of law with impressive quads and beautiful gardens, a major thing that drew me to Merton was the fantastic accommodation provision.
 Merton provides high-quality, reasonably priced accommodation in the centre of Oxford for all three years of your degree – I cannot overstate the peace of mind this gives you as a student.

 Best thing about Merton?